 Once filled to my preference, my water pillow weighed 10.5 lbs.
-I don’t consider that a disadvantage.
-I suppose if you like to move your pillow around, you might consider that a shortcoming.
-I was a little nervous about moving it around because the seams and the fabric used in assembling the pillow didn’t look particularly durable.
+Personally, I don’t its heft a disadvantage, but if you like to move your pillow around, you might consider it a shortcoming.
+I will admit that I was a little nervous about moving it because its seams and fabric didn’t look particularly durable.

 Water pillows are supportive.